Examples Of Medical Work Restrictions In Worker’s Comp

 Work Restrictions Need To Be Documented

 A medical work restriction has to be created and approved by your doctor.
 Ensure your doctor’s documents or notes about the medical work restriction are kept.
-Making copies of these notes are helpful to document your case and condition.
+Making copies of these notes is helpful to document your case and condition.
 Share the copies with your company to show that you have a disability and need a work modification or restriction.

 Critically, your doctor needs to understand what your job is and the physical demands it has.
 Also, your doctor must understand your physical limitations and injury.
-Then, your doctor can devise the appropriate medical work restriction you need to stay safe and improve.
+Then, your doctor can devise the appropriate medical work restrictions you need to stay safe and improve.

 What If You Are Not Ready To Return To Work?